kalairaja/myRetail-product-dtls/README.md

 ### Sonar Code Review and Vulneranbility check (Done)

 ### Test Approach

+#### Testing
+Integration test covers most of the scenario.
+Mockito & RestAssured been used to mock the redsky service and embedded mango db to retrieve the data from datastore.

 #### Junit Test Result / Code Coverage
 ![UnitTest](src/main/resources/images/UnitTestResult.PNG)

 #### Use Swagger Test
 Url <http://localhost:8083/swagger-ui.html> to test the application.